 EMDR - Eye Movement Desensitization and Reprocessing - is a trauma resolution technique developed in 1989.
 Since then, multiple studies have been published finding EMDR effective in the treatment of PTSD (Post Traumatic Stress Disorder).
 There is some evidence to suggest it can also be useful in resolving symptoms related to prolonged stress, such as alcoholism, domestic violence, childhood abuse and neglect.
 EMDR often works when talking about the trauma hasn't helped.

-Eventually, usually within the first EMDR session, the client will get to a place where thinking of the trauma no longer causes intense distress.
+Eventually, sometimes within the first few EMDR sessions, the client will get to a place where thinking of the trauma no longer causes intense distress.
 Resolving the trauma can lead to fewer or even no PTSD (Post Traumatic Stress Disorder) symptoms and changes in behavior patterns that were related to the unresolved trauma.
 Sometimes a series of EMDR sessions is needed to help address long term stressors or traumas (vs. a single incident of trauma such as a car accident or a one-time assault).
 Fortunately, to achieve progress, we don't have to work on every single trauma you've ever had.
 Often, clearing one trauma will lead to clearing other traumas that are similar or that happened around the same time as the trauma we're targeting in an EMDR session.

 Lifespan Integration is a powerful yet gentle technique that can quickly and effectively resolve past issues that are causing current life problems.
 It is a method that heals without re-traumatizing.

 Talking about past trauma or abuse in therapy doesn't always help people to move beyond it.
 Lifespan Integration uses a psychological technique called an "affect bridge" to find a memory that's connected to the current problem.
 The therapist guides the client to re-visit this past memory in their imagination, bringing into the past whatever is needed to resolve the memory through visualization.
 Then the therapist leads the client through time to the present using a Time Line of memories from the client's life.
 This Time Line of memories and images proves to the client's mind-body system that time has passed and the trauma is over.
-This "proof" can occur at a deeper level than is possible with with talk therapy methods.
+This "proof" can sometimes occur at a deeper level than is possible with with talk therapy methods.

 After doing Lifespan Integration, the client will no longer feel overwhelmed when the memory is triggered.
 PTSD symptoms such as flashbacks, intrusive and repetitive memories and nightmares can also be eliminated.
 Lifespan Integration can also be helpful in resolving depression and anxiety by re-processing life experiences that in some way fuel current symptoms and behaviors.